-Is there such a thing as having too many succulents?
+And really: is there such a thing as having too many succulents?
 Ummm…nope, no way, no such thing.
 Whether they are real or faux, we can’t seem to get enough of these little beauties.
 We started off by making these potted felt succulents and then quickly cut out and assembled some more succulents.
-One can never have too much!
+One can never have too many!

 We love seeing signs of seasons changing, especially from Winter to Spring here in Canada and hanging a new wreath on your front door is one of them.
-Down the road, you could easily swap out the felt succulents for felt poinsettia florals and have a simple Winter wreath.
+Down the road, you could easily swap out the felt succulents for felt poinsettia florals and have a simple DIY Christmas wreath.

-Materials Needed for a DIY Felt Succulent Wreath:
+Materials Needed for this Easy Felt Wreath DIY:

 This post contains affiliate links for you shopping convenience.
+Should you choose to purchase through them, we will make a small commission at no extra cost to you.
 You can read our full disclosure statement here.

 - Felt Succulent Pattern (available for purchase and instant digital download on our Etsy shop)